ubility-idp/ubility-idp/README.md

 ## 🚀 Getting Started

-We are excited to launch the complete Novu API and admin panel.
-Want to give it a test before the official release?
-Here is how:
+How to install Ubility-IDP on a virtual machine

-## Prerequisites
+### Prerequisites

 - An Azure account with admin permissions
 - A virtual machine with a public ip address if you wish to use https